By

 was rewarded with a broad smile from Collette, who had a lot of Jackie

-perhaps.
-As she invited everyone into the drawing room she noticed the
+she invited everyone into the drawing room she noticed the way Jamie and

-way Jamie and Wyn were holding hands and made a quick calculation of the
+Wyn were holding hands and made a quick calculation of the sleeping arrangements.

-got a nice double bed in it.
-Stella, you can go on the pull-out bed in
+a nice double bed in it.
+Stella, you can go on the pull-out bed in the

 but the radiators work and you’ll be warm enough.
 Doctor, you’ll